ArtisanMobile/devdocs/_posts/user-guide/2014-06-10-campaign-create-in-app.md

   <p><strong>NOTE:</strong> For In-App message triggers, the <strong>Starts App</strong> event actually corresponds to the first time the Artisan playlist is downloaded after the user starts the app.
 That way you can be sure the latest In-App messages are present when the first one is triggered.</p>
 </div>

+#### Building Multiple Variations

+If you wish to compose multiple variations of this in-app campaign to publish as part of an A/B test, see [A/B Testing Campaigns]({% post_url 2013-10-24-campaign-ab-testing %}).

 ## Publishing Your Campaign

 To publish your campaign, click 'Continue' from the Compose screen.
 Here, you can validate all of your settings, send yourself a test notification, and confirm that your campaign is ready to broadcast.